HL7/davinci-deqm/source/pages/col.md

 ### Option 3: MeasureReport Using Procedure
 {:.no_toc}

 There are often times exclusions in a screening measure.
 An exclusion is something that removes the requirement for a screening measure.
-For example, a certain procedure removes the requirement for Colorectal Cancer Screening.
+For example, a total colectomy removes the requirement for Colorectal Cancer Screening.
 As with the other options, the measure defines the valueset/codes that constitute a qualifying procedure.
-The following diagram shows how you would use a DEQM Individual MeasureReport and associated resources to report a procedure.
+The following diagram shows how you would use a DEQM Individual MeasureReport and its associated resources to report a procedure.

  {% include img.html img="DEQM Resource Diagram - COL3.jpg" caption ="Figure 3-7 Measure Report Using Procedure"%}